the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 and provides a welcoming, social safety net providing a home for the RSE.
 Since we feel providing aspiring RSEs this net is of utmost importance we envision compulsory events introducing that to young RSEs.

+Short primers on RSE skills, infrastructure and good coding practices can be found in field-specific scientific articles and conference proceedings, such as [Roberts1969], [Baxter2006], [Prlic2012], [Leprevost2014], [Wilson2014], [Stodden2014], [Crusoe2016], [Crick2017], [Fehr2021], [Grossfield2022], some of which are specifically tailored to group leaders, institutions and scientific journals rather than RSEs [ChueHong2013], [ChueHong2014], [Katerbow2018].
+Scientific journals have the advantage of reaching a large spectrum of research scientists at all stages of their career.

 ## Organizational Infrastructures
 So we have defined our set of competencies that we feel every RSE should possess.
 Table 2 above nevertheless already hints at the fact that some RSE skills are required during the domain studies,